 Yes.
+Students who don’t know about circadian rhythms will be teamed up with students and mentors who do.
 We hope that about half of Studio students will be familiar with circadian rhythms research through BIMM116/PSYC133, but we also welcome applications from students who do not consider themselves to have any kind of “science background.”
 We want students who are critical thinkers, makers, and creators, who can evaluate and improve upon the materials used in BIMM116/PSYC133.
 Prior familiarity with those materials is not required.

-- I took BIMM116/PSYC133 (Circadian Rhythms – Biological Clocks) last year (or earlier).
+- I took BIMM116/PSYC133 (Circadian Rhythms – Biological Clocks) in a previous year.
 Can I still be considered for the BioClock Studio?

-- I am taking BIMM116/PSYC133 (Circadian Rhythms – Biological Clocks) this fall.
-Is this OK?
+- I am taking BIMM116/PSYC133 (Circadian Rhythms – Biological Clocks) now.
+Am I eligible to apply?

 Yes.
-We hope that about 5-8 W17 Studio students will come from the F16 Clocks class.
+We hope that about half of the W19 Studio students will come from the F18 Clocks class.

 - I want to use the BioClock Studio to count towards a requirement in my major or in my College at UCSD (e.g., Sixth College’s practicum).
 Can I do that?

 We are partnering with Sixth College for CAT124, so the practicum is probably a good match.
 BIMM116 counts as an elective in many majors.

 - My resume and transcripts are not good indicators of my skills, since I learned them outside of school and/or have not held a job where they were put to use.
 What can I do to ensure that my application is evaluated properly?